aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     structure.store()

-Finally, we can also import the silicon structure from an external (online) repository such as the Crystallography Open Database (COD):
+Finally, a different way of creating the silicon structure is to import it from an external (online) repository such as the `Crystallography Open Database (COD) <http://www.crystallography.net/cod/>`__:

 .. code:: python